ysfoo/haplm/README.md

 - `sim_study` Compare all methods with synthetic datasets over 3 markers (8 possible haplotypes).
 The pool size is varied across datasets to demonstrate how each method scales with pool size.
 - `encode` Compare all methods except MCMC-Exact with 100 datasets simulated based on [human data from the 1000 Genomes Project](https://www.internationalgenome.org/data-portal/population/CEU).
 Each datasets covers 8 markers (256 possible haplotypes).
 Partition ligation is used to determine input haplotypes where appropriate.
 MCMC-Exact is excluded due to computational reasons.
 - `time-series` Demonstrate a hierarchical use-case for the proposed methods.
 The synthetic dataset used consists of 30 time points of allele counts over 3 markers (8 haplotypes), where the haplotype frequencies vary over time.
 The haplotype frequencies are given a Gaussian process (GP) prior.
 - `dhps` Application of MCMC-Exact to a real dataset of genetic data relevant to antimalarial drug resistance, collated by the [Worldwide Antimalarial Resistance Network](https://www.wwarn.org/tracking-resistance/sp-molecular-surveyor).
 241 data points are used over 3 markers of the `Pfdhps` gene, where the incomplete haplotypes reported are not the same across data points.
+See [[4]](#4) for details.

 There is also a comparison of an exact and an approximate (multinormal) likelihood for a toy example of the latent multinomial distribution under `mn_acc`, which demonstrates cases where the multinormal approximation breaks down.